Noblella usurpator: Habitat and conservation

-Psychrophrynella usurpator inhabit puna grasslands, also bordering agricultural land, and transitional areas to montane cloud forest, at elevations of 2800–3600 m above sea level.
+Noblella usurpator inhabit puna grasslands, also bordering agricultural land, and transitional areas to montane cloud forest, at elevations of 2800–3600 m above sea level.
 They can be found within bunch grasses, under mosses, and under rocks in humid puna.
 This species is common in the Manú National Park and in suitable habitats outside of the park.
 Burning of grasslands and agricultural activities can cause habitat loss outside the park but are not believed to cause population declines.
 The species seems also insensitive to chytridiomycosis.